BryanHafidz/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.